richard-viney/iso8859/README.md

 This Gleam library decodes ISO/IEC 8859 binary data into a native string.
 All 15 ISO/IEC 8859 encodings are supported.

-When targeting JavaScript the native `TextDecoder` is used instead.

 See https://en.wikipedia.org/wiki/ISO/IEC_8859 for details on the ISO/IEC 8859
 encodings.